-Each lab was redesigned and written in the VμC's assembly language and tested on the implemented platforms.
-Because the assembly file is also the executable format, the V μ C's executable file was 10 times bigger than a traditional binary, due to using ASCII text characters.
-The VμC implementation internally translates the text file to a traditional binary to reduce internal storage and improve performance.
+Each lab was redesigned and written in the V $\mu$ C's assembly language and tested on the implemented platforms.
+We also wrote each application in C code and used the compiler to translate the virtual microcontroller's assembly executable format.
+Because the assembly file is also the executable format, the V $\mu$ C's executable file was 10 times bigger than a traditional binary, due to using ASCII text characters.
+The V $\mu$ C implementation internally translates the text file to a traditional binary to reduce internal storage and improve performance.
+Also, we were able to write C code about ten times quicker than writing the assembly equivalent.